Operation Inundation: London Conclusion

 I spent eight YEARS

 learning how to be an angel, Jill.
 By the time my dad found out that I was even gone, I was already back on Earth!
-And they know that I'm a power by the way, told them the very same day I got out of the hospital and swore them to secrecy.
+And he knows that I'm a power by the way, told him the very same day I got out of the hospital and swore him to secrecy.
 Once my Lady got back to Heaven, she quite literally had ALL the time in the world to properly pass judgement on Hexenhammer, make sure he knew and understood exactly why he had that particular judgement placed upon him and send him wherever he was meant to go.
 And no, I don't know where he went exactly.
 I was a bit busy as you might recall."

 "About this meeting..."

 "I'll have to mention everything you just told me to my superiors, who are quite aware that I'm here by the way."

 "Fair enough.
 Can't guarantee they'll believe it, though."